EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: Experiments

 Based on the established correspondence between EEG feature dimensions and frequency bands/channels, the overall importance of the $j$-th frequency band is computed as:

 where $p=5$ denotes the number of frequency bands and $q=62$ represents the number of EEG channels.
 Similarly, the importance of the $k$-th EEG channel is measured by:

 Since the feature representation is constructed by concatenating $62$ EEG channels across $5$ frequency bands, the importance vector $\boldsymbol{\theta} \in \mathbb{R}^{310}$ can be reshaped into a matrix $\boldsymbol{\Theta} \in \mathbb{R}^{62 \times 5}$, where each column corresponds to a frequency band and each row corresponds to an EEG channel (Fig.~\ref{fig:theta-matrix}).
-The overall importance of each frequency band is obtained by summing the elements within the corresponding column, while the importance of each EEG channel is computed by summing the elements within the corresponding row.
+The importance of each frequency band and \gls{eeg} channel is obtained by summing the elements along the corresponding columns and rows, respectively.

-The results shown in Fig.~\ref{fig:impBand} illustrate the average importance of each frequency band across three cross-session trials.
+The results shown in Fig.~\ref{fig:impBand} illustrate the average importance of each frequency band across three cross-session tasks.
 Among all frequency bands, the Gamma band exhibits the highest contribution to emotion recognition, followed by the Alpha band.

-At the channel level, Fig.~\ref{fig:impChannel} presents the ten most important EEG channels averaged across the three cross-session trials.
-These channels are primarily located in the prefrontal, central-parietal, and bilateral temporal regions, and demonstrate the highest discriminative values (Fig.~\ref{fig:band_importance}).
+At the channel level, Fig.~\ref{fig:impChannel} presents the ten most important EEG channels averaged across the three cross-session tasks.
+These channels are primarily distributed over the prefrontal, central-parietal, and bilateral temporal regions and exhibit the highest discriminative contributions, as illustrated in Fig.~\ref{fig:topo}.
 Furthermore, Fig.~\ref{fig:channel_selection} highlights four EEG channels that are consistently identified as the most discriminative across all trials.
 These findings are consistent with previous studies, confirming the critical role of these brain regions in emotional processing \cite{zhang2020selection}.